Must Go Faster

 Historically, when I work on something, progress is mostly linear.
 There is almost never a situation where work that I do is completely thrown away wholesale.
 Components can be reformatted, formulas reused, structures altered to meet changing needs.

-Problem #3: Loss of Critical Thinking and Skills
+Frustration #3: Loss of Critical Thinking and Skills

 This frustration is the one that keeps me up at night.
 There is an old man inside of me that just wants AI to get off my lawn.
 A fear that, if I don’t do the work the way I used to do it, I won’t be able to do it anymore.
-It reminds me of passage from Carl Sagan’s book A Demon Haunted World

 AI feels like a perfect illustration of this issue.
 There is a fear inside of me that true learning stops when I start allowing AI to do the hard part.
 Instead, AI learns, and I simply learn how to use AI.